Barnes & Noble Holiday Gift Guide

 Ideally, you should be using a nearly depleted cylinder (300-500 psi).
 If one is not available, use a full tank and the calculator will compensate for the weight of the air.
 The calculator will assume a 10% reserve volume (90% usable air) when doing this.

 Before using the calculator, you need a minimum of two things, your dry weight with equipment, and the amount of lead you need as determined in the above described weight check.
-Optionally, the calculator will also perform conversions with different size tanks.
+The calculator can also calculate weight requirements between different size tanks.
 It contains some pre-defined cylinders as well as letting you enter your own by selecting the "User Input".
 Cylinder buoyancy characteristics can usually be found on the manufacturers website spec page.

 Sorry, you need a browser capable of Java support to use this calculator...